MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/metrics-overview.md

 #### Standard metrics

 Standard metrics in Application Insights are predefined metrics which are automatically collected and monitored by the service.
 These metrics cover a wide range of performance and usage indicators, such as CPU usage, memory consumption, request rates, and response times.
 Standard metrics provide a comprehensive overview of your application's health and performance without requiring any additional configuration.
 Standard metrics **are preaggregated** during collection and stored as a time series in a specialized repository with only key dimensions, which gives them better performance at query time.
-This makes them the best choice for [near real time alerting on dimensions of metrics](../alerts/alerts-metric-near-real-time.md) and more responsive [dashboards](./overview-dashboard.md).
+This makes standard metrics the best choice for [near real time alerting on dimensions of metrics](../alerts/alerts-metric-near-real-time.md) and more responsive [dashboards](./overview-dashboard.md).

 #### Log-based metrics

 Log-based metrics in Application Insights are a query-time concept, represented as a time series on top of the log data of your application.
 The underlying logs **aren't preaggregated** at the collection or storage time and retain all properties of each log entry.
-This makes it possible to use log properties as dimensions on log-based metrics at query time for [metric chart filtering](../essentials/analyze-metrics.md#add-filters) and [metric splitting](../essentials/analyze-metrics.md#apply-metric-splitting), giving log-based metrics superior analytical and diagnostic value.
+This retention makes it possible to use log properties as dimensions on log-based metrics at query time for [metric chart filtering](../essentials/analyze-metrics.md#add-filters) and [metric splitting](../essentials/analyze-metrics.md#apply-metric-splitting), giving log-based metrics superior analytical and diagnostic value.
 However, telemetry volume reduction techniques such as [sampling](sampling-classic-api.md) and [telemetry filtering](api-filtering-sampling.md#filtering), commonly used with monitoring applications generating large volumes of telemetry, impacts the quantity of the collected log entries and therefore reduce the accuracy of log-based metrics.

 #### Custom metrics (preview)